 Bachelor of Arts in Modern Language Studies

-The Department of Modern Language Studies engages in and promotes the study of the French, German, Italian, Chinese and Japanese languages, literatures and cultures.
+The Department of Modern Language Studies engages in and promotes the study of Arabic, Chinese, French, German, Italian, and Japanese languages, literatures and cultures.
 We offer a BA in modern language studies with concentrations in French and German.
 We offer minors in French, German, Italian and Chinese, and lower-level language and culture courses in Japanese.

 Your first step is to determine the appropriate level to start your language studies at TCU.
 You should consult our level descriptions, take the computerized CAPE examination or consult with an adviser in the Department of Modern Language Studies to determine your proper placement level.
 We provide details about the CAPE placement exam to incoming students prior to orientation and registration or you can access them here.
 (Students must type in lower case letters: Password: frogs1 (ends with the digit one “1”).